The Strangest Brew: A List of Horror Musicals

 Other Resources: I’ve seen a bit more interest on this topic lately, which gives me great joy!

 Special Thanks!
 I had help building this list from several horror groups on Facebook.
 Check out the United Nations of Horror, TV Terror, and Horror, Etc. groups for lots of kind people willing to share their vast horrorific knowledge.
+And another hat tip to Gabby Hogg, who shared additional suggestions!

 I'm Dan Stout, a joyfully collaborative storyteller who loves rocket ships, dinosaurs, and monsters that skulk through shadows.